-Gigi Labs is only the latest in a series of websites I’ve made since 2002.
+Gigi Labs is only one of the latest in a series of websites I’ve made since 2002.
 Below is a list of other websites I’ve made that have survived over the years.

 Programmer’s Ranch is a blog launched in May 2013 where I wrote and published a large number of programming articles on a regular basis.
 Despite the blog’s huge success, Blogger proved to be a very sub-par platform for writing programming articles, and thus the site was discontinued in October 2014 and superceded by Gigi Labs.